Understanding Income Distribution cum Capital Withdrawal (IDCW) in Mutual Funds

 IDCW plans may not have a fixed dividend yield like traditional dividend plans.
 The income distributions in IDCW plans vary and depend on factors such as the fund’s performance, market conditions, and the availability of distributable surplus.

-IDCW interim meaning to the interim payments made by a mutual fund under the Income Distribution cum Capital Withdrawal (IDCW) plan.
+IDCW interim means the interim payments made by a mutual fund under the Income Distribution cum Capital Withdrawal (IDCW) plan.

 Mutual Funds Investments Guides on smallcase –